gprawdzik/x10dev_zaliczenie/TESTING_SETUP.md

 4. **Coverage**: Unit test coverage reports are saved to `coverage/` directory (ignored by git).

+## 🔧 Environment Variables in CI/CD

+### How Environment Variables Work

+The application requires certain environment variables (like `PUBLIC_SUPABASE_URL`) to function properly.
+Here's how they are handled in different environments:

+#### Local Development

+- Variables are loaded from `.env.test` file
+- Playwright's `dotenv` configuration loads these before tests run
+- The dev server automatically picks them up

+#### GitHub Actions (CI)

+- Variables are stored as GitHub Secrets and set as environment variables in the workflow
+- Playwright config reads them from `process.env`
+- **Critical:** These variables must be explicitly passed to the webServer via `webServer.env` in `playwright.config.ts`
+- Without this configuration, the Astro dev server won't have access to them, resulting in "Missing env" errors

+The `playwright.config.ts` file includes a `webServer.env` configuration that passes all required environment variables to the Astro dev server process.
+This ensures consistency between local and CI environments.

 ## 🐛 Troubleshooting

+### If you see "Missing env: PUBLIC_SUPABASE_URL" in CI:

+This means the environment variables are not being passed to the Astro dev server.
+Verify:

+1. GitHub Secrets are set correctly in your repository settings
+2. The workflow file (`.github/workflows/test.yml`) includes all required env variables
+3. The `playwright.config.ts` webServer configuration includes the `env` property with all variables

 ### If `npm install` fails: